 A great way to teach your child how to go downhill on cross country skis is by putting their hands on their knees.
 This makes them bend their knees and lean forward so that they’re better balanced.
 Often, skiers lean back when going downhill and eventually end up flat on their behind.
 When kids learn to balance going down a hill with their hands on their knees, then they are more likely to be in a good position to control their weight and not fall.

-Skiing with kids (or really anything with kids..) is really a lot about the snacks.
+Cross country skiing with kids (or really anything with kids..) is really a lot about the snacks.
 You’d be amazed at how much energy your child who is “so tired” will have at the promise of some gummy bears just around the corner.
-We love small bite sized treats for skiing with kids and gummy bears, Mentos, Tic Tacs, and Skittles are our favorite treats to pass out to skiing kids.
+We love small bite-sized treats for skiing with kids and gummy bears, Mentos, Tic Tacs, and Skittles are our favorite treats to pass out to skiing kids.

 If you’re looking for good ski lunch ideas, check out our top ski lunch recipes.